Here’s the moment that you’ve all been waiting for; we’ve finally made a list of the best GameBoy Advance games of all time!

 Those are two questions that you shouldn’t be asking yourself if you’re a human with a working brain.

-Harry Potter made being a glasses-wearing nerd cool (or at least that’s the story I use to make myself feel better), and this Quidditch World Cup game for the GBA encapsulates everything I love about the books with the thrill of a real-life Quidditch match.
+Harry Potter made being a glasses-wearing nerd cool (or at least that’s the story I use to make myself feel better), and Harry Potter: Quidditch World Cup for the GBA encapsulates everything I love about the books with the thrill of a real-life Quidditch match.

 Ok, not real life, but it’s as close as I’ll get to riding a broomstick.